 Which brokers offers more tradeable asset classes, Spreadex or Trade360?

-Spreadex offers a more diverse selection of investment options than Trade360 allowing you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Spreadex offers a more diverse selection of investment options than Trade360 allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
 Looking at total tradeable symbols, Spreadex has 2000, compared to 1062 from Trade360.

 Can I trade cryptocurrency with Spreadex or Trade360?